antiless/cleanclip-vuepress/src/index.md

 ---
 home: true
 heroImage: /images/hero.webp
-heroText: Rediscover the Value of Clipboard Content
+heroText: The cleanest Clipboard Manager on macOS, ever!
 tagline: An immersive clipboard management tool designed for Mac, allowing you to quickly search, preview, and use clipboard history at your input position.
 actions:
   - text: Try it Free